schaadbridge/schaadbridge/README.md

 I'm a senior at Haverford College working with the Libraries' Digital Scholarship team!

-On the DS team, I mentor other student workers and my main project is [Ticha](ticha.haverford.edu).
+On the DS team, I mentor other student workers and my main project is [Ticha](https://ticha.haverford.edu/en/)).

 Pronouns: she/her